THE PREDICTIVE ENTERPRISE: PROGRESSING TOWARDS THE HOLY GRAIL

 Based on this information, you dynamically adjust your production schedule, the marketing budget, sales promotions, inventory positions and locations, transportation routing – and intelligently decide to back off in one area and ramp up in another.
 As a result, you capture new or potentially lost sales, speed up inventory flows, improve service, avoid product obsolescence and improve your company’s bottom line.

 If this scenario sounds futuristic, think again.
 This is what supply chain big data can do for an enterprise.
-Thanks to new data analytics and visualization applications, companies are rapidly embracing – and benefiting from – the new discipline called supply chain data science.
+Thanks to new data analytics and visualisation applications, companies are rapidly embracing – and benefiting from – the new discipline called supply chain data science.

 Supply chain data science above goes beyond simply monitoring transactions within the internal boundaries of the company.
-It also includes gathering, analyzing and incorporating external sources of information, both structured and unstructured, into the mix.
+It also includes gathering, analysing and incorporating external sources of information, both structured and unstructured, into the mix.
 This covers everything from traditional visibility report-backs from the supply chain, to alternative sources of data – like news feeds, weather predictions and social media.

 “We’re starting to combine information in different ways to gain new insights,” reports Gary Keatings, Vice President, Solutions Design, DHL Supply Chain.
 “That’s data science.
 It requires three key skill sets: technical and functional knowledge around the (functional) domain (e.g. warehousing, transportation, inventory, finance, IT); and then a third skill in mathematical knowledge of algorithms to combine data into new insights.
 All of this is based on collaboration – between the domain experts and the data scientists.”